akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     testpmd> flow destroy 0 rule 0

-4. verify matched packets are not distributed to queue 1 without FDIR matched ID.
+4. verify matched packets are distributed by RSS without FDIR matched ID.
    Then check there is no rule listed.

 Subcase 2: MAC_IPV4_GTPU_EH queue group